Pauli Consistent $\alpha$--$\alpha$ Interaction from Inverse Scattering via Phase Function Wavefunctions and RGM Antisymmetrization: Methodology: Interaction Potentials Phase Function Method

-Once the amplitude and phase functions are determined, the radial wave function for each partial wave can be constructed directly.
-Within the phase function framework, the reduced radial wave function is expressed as
+Once the phase function $\delta_\ell(k,r)$ and the amplitude function $A_\ell(r)$ are determined, the reduced radial scattering wavefunction (non-antisymmetrized) can be reconstructed directly within the phase function framework.
+The solution is expressed in the phase-amplitude form as

+where $\hat{j}_\ell(kr)$ and $\hat{\eta}_\ell(kr)$ denote the Riccati--Bessel and Riccati--Neumann functions, respectively.
+This representation ensures that the reconstructed wavefunction satisfies the correct asymptotic scattering boundary condition.